shukla-ayush/Course-Management-System-Spring-Boot/README.md

 # Course-Management-System-Spring-Boot

 This is a course management application for students and instructors.
 This version of the application is based on Spring Boot.
-The current release has the features of login, register, profile update and user-admin.
+The current release has the features of login, register, profile update, password-reset and user-admin.

 - user-admin allows the admin to register/add a user (student/faculty) to the database.
 - register/sign-up allows the users to add themselves to the database.
 - login allows the user to access his/her profile.
 - profile allows the user to update his/her email/date of birth/phone.
+- password-reset allows the user to reset his/her password using the username.

 The application is also deployed on Heroku and the links to access the application are -